keephq/keep/docs/docs/state.md

 # State

 ## Intro
-Keep has a state manager so it can support throttling mechanism's as well as track alerts over time.
+Keep State Manager currently used for:
+1. Throttling
+2. Track alerts over time

 It's currently doing so by simply holding the state using a `keepstate.json` file, which can be overrided by `KEEP_STATE_FILE` environment variable.